Download this PDF for the research substantiating this topic…

 How does this happen?
 Despite the visual of the clogged sink caused by saturated fat that we’ve seen a million time, that’s actually untrue.
 There are two things that will contribute to plaques and they are insulin and rancid vegetable oils.

-Insulin does it’s damage (and I’m simplifying this a little) by converting the light, fluffy LDL to the small, dense LDL.
+Insulin does its damage (and I’m simplifying this a little) by converting the light, fluffy LDL to the small, dense LDL.
 This is why diabetics have such a high rate of heart disease, and why heart disease is the biggest killer in this country because have you seen how we eat?
 CarbsSugarCarbsSugarHighFructoseCornSyupCarbs.
-Carbs cause insulin to be released, and insulin (in the large amounts present) contribute to converting LDL into plaques.
+Carbohydrate intake causes insulin to be released, and insulin (in the large amounts present) contribute to converting LDL into plaques.

 These two factors might explain why, despite cutting down our saturated fat intake over the last few decades, heart disease has been climbing since the 1940’s and 50’s.
 We started replacing saturated fats with liquid oils, and then, in the 70’s and 80’s reducing our fat intake and replacing it with carbs.
-I will write more about the differences in oils and fats in an upcoming newsletter, but in the meantime, the biggest things you can do would be:
+The most impactful actions you can take would be:

-Remove liquid rancid vegetable oils from your diet as much as you can and use fats that have never been linked to heart disease, like coconut oil and butter (gasp!
-Butter?
-Yes, that’s right ;-) Remember that the French eat more saturated fat than anyone and have the least amount of heart disease!)
+Remove liquid rancid vegetable oils from your diet as much as you can and use fats like coconut oil, avocado oil, olive oil, and butter.
+Remember that the French eat more saturated fat than anyone and have the least amount of heart disease!

 Clearly this is a big topic and if you have more questions about your individual cholesterol panels, don’t hesitate to schedule a consult (in phone or in person) and we can talk about how you can REALLY reduce your chances of heart disease!
 Call us at 512-495-9015.